ChiWang/DmpSW/Geometry/Readme.md

     2.  materials.xml stored all materials for DAMPE

-##  BT2012
+##  EM

-    all gdml files for Beam tes 2012
+    all gdml files for Beam test 2012.
+Electronnical Module

-##  Prototype
+##  EQM

-    all gdml files for prototype 2014
+    all gdml files for  type 2014